MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-common-data-model.md

 1. Select **Connect to a Common Data Model folder**, enter a **Name** for the data source, and select **Next**.

-1. You can choose between using resource-based option and an account key for authentication.
+1. You can choose between using a resource-based option and a subscription-based option for authentication.
 For more information, see [Connect audience insights to an Azure Data Lake Storage Gen2 account with an Azure service principal](connect-service-principal.md).
 Enter the **Container** information and select **Next**.
    > [!div class="mx-imgBorder"]
    > ![Dialog box to enter connection details for Azure Data Lake](media/enter-new-storage-details.png)